The terms and conditions set out below form the basis of a participant’s relationship with Challenges

 and enter into this contract.

-“Charity” – refers to your chosen charity or the FutureSense Foundation
+“Charity” – refers to the participant’s chosen charity or the FutureSense Foundation.

-“Fundraising target” – refers to the amount set by the charity for you to raise in order to participate in your chosen challenge
+“Fundraising target” – refers to the amount set by the charity for the individual to raise in order to

 1. Challenges Abroad Services